-As a result of the pressure of local scholars and practitioners, in February 2017, the relevant provision of the New Arbitration Law allowing the unilateral termination of the arbitration clause was canceled.
+Due to pressure from local scholars and practitioners, in February 2017, the relevant provision of the New Arbitration Law allowing the unilateral termination of the arbitration clause was canceled.

-At the same time, there are a number of cases where parties made attempts to terminate arbitration agreements based on the above provision and Kazakhstani court practice on its application is very controversial.
+At the same time, there are a number of cases where parties made attempts to terminate arbitration agreements based on the above provision, and Kazakhstani court practice on its application is very controversial.

-In addition, under the new version of the Civil Procedural Code of the Republic of Kazakhstan, adopted in October 2015 and in force since 1 January 2016, the procedure for enforcing domestic arbitration awards has become more complicated.
+In addition, under the new version of the Civil Procedural Code of the Republic of Kazakhstan, adopted in October 2015 and in force since 1

+January 2016, the procedure for enforcing domestic arbitration awards has become more complicated.

-In particular, in addition to the grounds for refusing to enforce an arbitral award listed in Article V of the New York Convention, the enforcement of an award may now be rejected if: (i) there is a judgment or an arbitral award issued on the same dispute between the same parties and based on the same grounds (ie, a judgment or award that has a res judicata effect); or (ii) an award is issued as a result of a crime confirmed by a criminal court sentence.
+In particular, in addition to the grounds for refusing to enforce an arbitral award listed in article V of the New York Convention, the enforcement of an award may now be rejected if: (i) there is a judgment or an arbitral award issued on the same dispute between the same parties and based on the same grounds (i.e., a judgment or award that has a res judicata effect); or (ii) an award is issued as a result of a crime confirmed by a criminal court sentence.

 While it is not entirely clear, due to the fact that Kazakhstan is a member of the New York Convention and the Geneva Convention, it is our understanding that these new grounds will be applied only to domestic arbitral awards.
-However, this issue will need to be clarified by local court practice.
+This interpretation is supported by local court practice as well.